dzygann/intel-sgx/README.md

 If you get an error message like `error while loading shared libraries: libsgx_urts_sim.so: cannot open shared object file: No such file or directory` you have to do the following steps:
 * Edit the configuration of executable
-** The little gear icon next to the name of your application
+  * The little gear icon next to the name of your application
 * Open the tab Environment
-* Add the variable LD_LIBRARY_PATH and the value pointing to your sdk_libs e.g. /opt/intel/sgxsdk/sdk_libs
+* Add the variable `LD_LIBRARY_PATH` and the value pointing to your sdk_libs e.g. `/opt/intel/sgxsdk/sdk_libs`

-Run the application again and you will see in the console the name of your enclave name and the output `Application ran with success`
+Run the application again and you will see in the console the name of your enclave name and the output `Application ran with success`.
+If you need further information checkout the Help → Help Contents pages.
+There are more detailed information about the Intel(R) SGX Eclipse Plugin.